Madalsa Sharma

-Madalsa Sharma Chakraborty (born 26 September 1991) is an Indian film and television actress best known for portraying Kavya Vanraj Shah in Star Plus's Anupamaa.
+Madalsa Chakraborty (née Mithi Sharma; born 26 September 1991), is an Indian film and television actress best known for portraying Kavya Shah in Star Plus's Anupamaa.

 Personal life

-Madalsa Sharma was born to actress Sheela Sharma and film producer and director Subhash Sharma on 26 September 1991.
-After completing her schooling from Marble Arch school, she studied English literature at the Mithibai College, Mumbai.
+Madalsa Sharma was born to actress Sheela Sharma and film producer and director Subhash Sharma on 26 September 1991 in Maharashtra.
+After completing her schooling from Marble Arch school, she studied English literature at Mithibai College, Mumbai.

 She became interested in acting as a career at an early age.
 She attended the Kishore Namit Kapoor Acting Institute and took acting lessons and learned dancing under Ganesh Acharya and Shiamak Davar.

-She married Mahaakshay Chakraborty, son of Mithun Chakraborty in 2018.
+She married Mahaakshay Chakraborty, son of Mithun Chakraborty, in 2018.